Approx. Time Difference

 If you have a special interest, approach the Study Center staff after arrival with a proposed project plan to see if placement is possible.
 In all cases, you must consult with the Study Center to shape your internship and determine assessment requirements and number of units.

 Get acquainted with your new host city, country, and culture before you leave the U.S. Travel guides and travel-related websites such as Lonely Planet

 are excellent resources.

 Keep up with current events by reading articles in newspapers, magazines, and journals.
 It is an exciting time to travel to Italy, and the more prepared you are, the more rewarding your experience will be.

 - La Repubblica provides Italian national news daily.

 - Ciao*Italy offers links to the most important daily national and local Italian newspapers.

 Official Start Date & Mandatory Orientation

-There will be an orientation upon arrival.
+There will be an orientation for each host university upon arrival.
 Attendance at the orientation is mandatory.

-Pre-ILP students: You will have an orientation upon arrival in Florence and another one in Bologna.
+Pre-ILP students: You will have an orientation upon arrival in Florence and another one at your host university.